zym234555/SukiSU-Ultra/docs/guide/how-to-integrate.md

 <!-- It should be 3.4, but backslashxx's syscall manual hook cannot use in SukiSU-->

-This customization could result in as much as 50% of kernel code being out-of-tree code and not from upstream Linux kernels or ACKs.
+Some OEMs' customization could result in as much as 50% of kernel code being out-of-tree code and not from upstream Linux kernels or ACKs.
 Due to this, the custom nature of _non-GKI_ kernels resulted in significant kernel fragmentation, and we lacked a universal method for building them.
 Therefore, we cannot provide boot images of _non-GKI_ kernels.

 Prerequisites: open source bootable kernel.